 This page contains photos of past, present and possibly future projects.

-Heres a group of photos of my original VW car.
-It's a Deserter GT.
+project and finished it.
 Kept it in the family for about a dozen years.
 Took it to the beach, used it in autocross

 events and drove it just about everywhere.
-Hurt it driving on local trails and smashed it onece,
+Hurt it a lot driving on local trails and smashed it once.
+Rebuilt it

-More photos of this car can be found at - My Original Deserter GT - .
+More photos of this car can be found at - My Original Deserter GT

-Not a dune buggy, but what a blast at the time.
-1979 Scirrocco, wide ratio 5 speed, injected 1.8L engine and Reccarro's.
+3 - 1979 Scirroco.
+(1981-1985) Not a dune buggy, but what a blast at the time.
+Wide ratio 5 speed, injected 1.8L engine and

-OK, again it's not a dune buggy, but related or a VW anyway .
+4 - 1970 Porsche 914, (1988-1992) again it's not a dune buggy, but related or a VW anyway .
 Here's a picture of a 1970

 Porsche 914 I owned at one time.
 I matured and was too old for buggies, or so I thought, 89-92.
 Good little car, ran strong with

 the injected 1.7 (upped to 1.9 with big barrels) but, could not enjoy the car for long.
 It had this uncanny ability to rust faster

 than I could keep up with.
 If your interested in this type car, spend your money on the best rust free example you can find and

 afford.
 Walk, no run away from a fixer-upper.
 Loved the top, the five speed and the type IV engine!

 More photos of this car can be found at - My Porcshe 914 - .

 5 - Ranger.
 (1992-1994) Here's a couple of shots of a dune buggy I did back in 92.
 I found

 to see an old RANGER Buggy add)

 and they fit pretty nice.

 The idea at the time was to keep it plain and simple.
 Used a swing axle to IRS conversion on

 the pan and front-end adjusters.
 Gave a pretty nice ride at the time.

 7 - CMC Speedster.
 (1994-2011) This is another VW based fiberglass car I really liked.
 Built it in 94 from the now

 defunct Classic Motor Carriages (CMC) outfit in Florida.
 It's a 57 Porsche Speedster replicar.
 I drove it pretty regularly

-spring to fall and add 4-5k miles each year and sold it in 2011 with more than 50k miles showing on the odometer.
+spring to fall and add +/-5k miles each year and sold it in 2011 with more than 70k miles showing on the odometer.
 A

 As a kit car or replicar, this car is true to the original Porsche design with an air-cooled rear engine.
 I ran a CB